zakirullin/cognitive-load/README.md

 </details>

 ## Conclusion
 Imagine for a moment that what we inferred in the second chapter isn’t actually true.
-If that’s the case, then the conclusion we just negated, along with the conclusions in the previous chapter that we had accepted as valid, might not be correct either `🤯`
+If that’s the case, then the conclusion we just negated, along with the conclusions in the previous chapter that we had accepted as valid, might not be correct either. `🤯`

 Do you feel it?
 The above paragraph is difficult to understand.
 We have just created an unnecessary cognitive load in your head. **Do not do this to your colleagues.**